gajus/eslint-plugin-jsdoc/.README/rules/check-examples.md

 * `eslintrcForExamples` - Defaults to `true` in adding rules based on an `.eslintrc.*` file.
 Setting to `false` corresponds to ESLint's [`--no-eslintrc`](https://eslint.org/docs/user-guide/command-line-interface#--no-eslintrc).
-* `baseConfig` - An object of rules with the same schema as `.eslintrc.*` for defaults
+* `baseConfig` - Set to an object of rules with the same schema as `.eslintrc.*` for defaults.

 ##### Rules Disabled by Default Unless `noDefaultExampleRules` is Set to `true`

-* `eol-last` - Insisting that a newline "always" be at the end is less likely to be desired in sample code as with the code file convention
+* `eol-last` - Insisting that a newline "always" be at the end is less likely to be desired in sample code as with the code file convention.
-* `no-console` - Unlikely to have inadvertent temporary debugging within examples
+* `no-console` - This rule is unlikely to have inadvertent temporary debugging within examples.
 * `no-undef` - Many variables in examples will be `undefined`.
 * `no-unused-vars` - It is common to define variables for clarity without always using them within examples.